hitokiri-mata/katacoda-courses/kubernetes-applications/helm/step4-observe.md

 `watch kubectl get deployments,pods,services`{{execute}}

-Once complete, the Pods will move to the _running_ state.
+Once complete, the 3 Pods appear and will move to the _running_ state.
 It will be a few moments and the Deployments will eventually move to the _available (1)_ state.

 ```Clear```{{execute interrupt}} to ctrl-c and clear the shell.